shub2726/rock-paper-scissors/README.md

 # rock-paper-scissors
 Part of The Odin Project.
-- Learnt basic JS and implemented rps logic
+- Learnt basic JS and implemented Rock Paper Scissors logic.
-- Used DOM Manipulation to make the game interactive
+- Used DOM Manipulation to make the game interactive.
-- Currently trying to make UI better
+- Designed the UI with CSS Flex Layout.